Plumbing & Heating

 Building Regulations and compliance

 New or altered heating systems are subject to Approved Documents G (sanitation and hot water), J (combustion), and L (energy efficiency).
 A Benchmark commissioning certificate is usually required for boiler warranty.
-When in doubt, lodge a pre-application enquiry with your local authority — early clarity is cheaper than a retrospective correction.
+When in doubt, a pre-application enquiry to the local authority can give early clarity, which tends to be less costly than retrospective correction.

 Before you order

 Buy WRAS-approved fittings for any potable water application.
 Non-WRAS brass fittings are a compliance risk on a mains connection.
-Always cross-check the calculator's output against a supplier quote — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.
+Cross-checking the calculator’s output against a supplier quote helps catch differences in pricing assumptions — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.

 Adjusting the defaults